rappdw/fs-crawler/.plans/support_hop_count.md

      - Filter ORDERING table entries to only include vertices in scope
      - Regenerate ordering for filtered subgraph
      - Skip using cached ORDERING when hops filtering is active

+7. **Sparse Threshold in GraphBuilder**:
+   - Even with hop filtering, if the filtered graph has > 1000 vertices, it will use sparse representation
+   - However, canonical ordering computation still tries to create dense matrices
+   - For filtered graphs > sparse_threshold, consider:
+     - Skipping canonical ordering and using identity/topological ordering
+     - Implementing sparse transitive closure in redblackgraph
+     - Using alternative ordering algorithms that don't require transitive closure

 ### Testing Strategy